zslayton/ion-docs/_books/ion-1-1/src/reworked_modules.md

 // ...new segment begins using the above encoding module...
 ```

+To address the need for [top-level module bindings](#top-level-module-bindings), the specification will be updated to support multiple top-level directives.
-This proposal suggests making a more general "directive" syntax in the form:
+To accommodate this, we will introduce a more general "directive" syntax in the form:

 ```ion
 $ion::